HOMILY WEEK 19 05 – Year II

 That little story in its own way touches on the poignant message of today’s readings – that despite our imperfections, we are chosen by God to be icons of God’s perfect love in the world.

 The first reading from Ezekiel is a powerful, poetic summary of God’s merciful, ideal intimate love for Israel, God’s chosen people, in spite of their infidelity.
 The language the prophet uses to convey this message is that of childbirth into poverty and neglect, adoption, watching the child grow and blossom into full beauty and womanhood, only to experience rejection and infidelity in response.
 Israel is that child, born into poverty and slavery in Egypt, liberated from slavery, then chosen by God as the least of all nations to enter into an intimate, loving covenant relationship at Mt Sinai, given the Law, prophets, judges, kings, land and temple and called to be an icon of God’s love to all other nations.
-However, we know they always and consistently failed to keep that covenant, and were forever selling out to the false gods of possessions, prestige and power.
+However, we know they always and consistently failed to keep that covenant, and were forever selling out to the false gods of possessions, prestige, power and pleasure.
 Yet in the end, there is an affirmation of God’s endless forgiveness and commitment to her.
 Such is the nature of God’s being and God’s love for Israel, and for us.

 The Christopher Leadership Course on effective speaking that ran for forty years in the Archdiocese of Keewatin-The Pas provides a parallel scenario to help us grasp the nature of God’s love.
 That course poured so much love and affirmation into the participants some were literally transformed into persons with greater self-confidence.
 The team would choose the shyest person in the class and invite him or her to give a talk about the course at the Sunday Eucharist as the course drew to a close.
 In one community, the husband of the class member chosen could hardly believe it was his wife speaking at the lectern!